Milan Nedić: German-occupied territory of Serbia

-Wehrmacht commander Heinrich Danckelmann decided to entrust Nedić with the administration of German-occupied territory of Serbia in order to pacify Serb resistance.
-Not long before, Nedić had lost his only son and pregnant daughter in law in a munitions explosion in Smederevo, in which several thousands died.
+Nedić had recently endured the loss of his only son and pregnant daughter-in-law in a munitions explosion in Smederevo, in which several thousands died.
 He accepted the post of the prime minister in the government called the Government of National Salvation, on 29 August 1941.
-At the same time mass imprisonment of the Jews started where police and gendarmerie of quisling government under Nedić assisted the Germans in arresting the Jews.
+Mass imprisonment of the Jews started, with police and gendarmerie of under Nedićs quisling government assisting the Germans.